-The 12 Step program is a method for achieving sobriety followed by Alcoholics Anonymous (AA or Alanon).
-12 Step treatment has been adapted for various forms of substance abuse therapy and compulsive gamblers, where is it employed by the organization Gamblers Anonymous.
+12 steps of AA is a method for achieving sobriety followed by Alcoholics Anonymous (AA).
+12 step programs have been adapted for addiction therapy and compulsive gamblers, where is it employed by Gamblers Anonymous.

-While Club Recovery does not follow a 12 Step program and is not affiliated with AA, our approach can be utilized in conjunction with attendance at AA meetings.
-Many of our clients find that intensive outpatient treatment at Club Recovery is the first step on the road to rehab, recovery and sobriety and attendance on an ongoing basis at AA meetings is a good way to reinforce their commitment to remaining sober.
-Concurrently, Club Recovery can provide referrals to alternative outside support groups for those looking for options other then 12 Step meetings.
-Club Recovery respects that each individual must find an individualized support system in conjunction with treatment that they feel most comfortable with and will be most effective for the individual.
+While Club Recovery does not follow 12 Steps and is not affiliated with AA, our approach can be utilized together with attendance at AA meetings.
+Many of our clients find that intensive outpatient treatment at Club Recovery is the first step on the road to rehab, recovery and sobriety.
+Attendance on an ongoing basis at AA meetings is a good way to reinforce their commitment to remaining sober.
+Also, Club Recovery can provide referrals to alternative outside support groups for those looking for options other than 12 steps and AA programs.
+Club Recovery respects that each individual must find a support system in conjunction with treatment that feels most comfortable and that will be most effective for the individual.